ryanoasis/nerd-fonts/readme.md

 ### `Option 3: Install Script`

+To install fonts from [(latest) release](https://github.com/ryanoasis/nerd-fonts/releases/latest) use this script.

 > Best option if you want to **automate** installing or for use in **scripts**.

 Only available for Linux / MacOS.
+It downloads the release artifacts of the latest or any other release and installs the files.

 If you install all patched Fonts: _Warning: This is a lot of Fonts adding up to a large size_

-The script is a standalone tool, use like this:
+The script is a standalone tool that you can download individually, use like the following.
+No need to clone the complete repository (which does not contain all patched fonts anyhow).

 ```sh
 curl -s https://raw.githubusercontent.com/ryanoasis/nerd-fonts/master/install.sh -o install.sh